Stefan Christensen ← Back to writing

 The actual shift happened in four phases over six months.
 It wasn’t smooth.

-Each team had to articulate what their product was.
+Then each team had to articulate what their product was.
 Not vague (“developer enablement”) but concrete (“the web framework that handles routing, state management, and deployment, giving teams X for free”).
+This was harder than expected.
+Some teams needed four or five attempts before the answer was specific enough to build against.

+Months three through six were user research, and this was the uncomfortable part.
+Teams that had been operating in abstract space now had to sit with engineers and watch them work.
 What they learned surprised them.
-Problems they’d never considered were causing significant friction.
-Features they thought mattered didn’t.
 The deployment tool that platform teams were proud of?
 Engineers avoided it because the error messages were incomprehensible.
 Nobody had told them because nobody thought it would change.

-Liberating for some teams.
-Unsettling for others.
-Teams used to saying “yes” to every request now had to make hard prioritization decisions.
+The roadmap shift followed.
+Teams created roadmaps focused on their specific product, which meant saying “no” to things that didn’t fit.
 A platform engineer came to me and said: “I got three requests this week that are all reasonable.
 But they don’t fit our product roadmap.
 Am I allowed to say no?”
+That’s the job.

 What Worked